elfdrkn/LibraryApp/README.md

 # 📚 Capstone Project: Library Management System

+## Live Demo
+You can view the live version of this project by visiting the following link: [Live Demo](https://library-app-liard.vercel.app/)

 ##  📝 Project Overview

 Welcome to the **Library Management System** project!
 This project is a **Single Page Application (SPA)** developed using **React** and **React Router**.
 The application allows users to efficiently manage books, authors, categories, and publishers through a fully functional CRUD (Create, Read, Update, Delete) interface.